How to Travel by Train with Your Bike in Italy

 DISCOVER:

-For cycling holidays in Italy, combining bike and train is becoming one of the smartest, most practical, and sustainable ways to explore the country.
+For cycling holidays in Italy, combining bike and train is becoming one of the smartest ways to explore the country.
 Blending two wheels with rail travel allows you to move with freedom, flexibility, and respect for the environment.

 Locomotore_IC Intercity Trenitalia